AtulSinghArora/QR/FRIA2018/README.md

 # FNRS/FRIA Report | Supplementary Material

 **FRIA Jury Member(s)**: Thank you for your interest in my work.
-Should the following not quench your thirst I will be happy to share our more recent results.
+Should the following not quench your thirst I would be glad to share our more recent results.

 **Others**: You shouldn't be here.